 Releasing labels for the statements in LEFT would indirectly reveal the correct answers for multiple-choice questions in the two textbooks.
 While both American Government 2e and U.S. History include answer keys, they are incomplete.
 We believe releasing the correct answers to all multiplechoice questions in the book would be detrimental to the intended primary users of the two textbooks; in other words, it might hinder students' learning.
-We only used full-time employees compensated according to U.S. law to rewrite the multiple-choice review questions in the two textbooks.
+We only used full-time employees compensated according to US law to rewrite the multiple-choice review questions in the two textbooks.

-Environmental.
-We included baseline results based on large pre-trained language models.
-Strubell et al. (2019) raised concerns about the environmental impact of training deep learning language models.
-Patterson et al. (2021) pointed out that most of the energy consumption for deep learning language models comes during the initial pre-training.
-In this work, we limit ourselves to fine-tuning and light continued pre-training of T5 and GPT-Neo.
+We included baseline re-Environmental. sults based on large pre-trained language models.
+Strubell et al. (2019) concerns about the environmental impact of training deep learning language models.
+As pointed out by Patterson et al. (2021), most of the energy consumption for deep learning language models comes during the initial pretraining.
+In this work, we limit ourselves to finetuning and light continued pre-training of T5 and GPT-Neo.
 While we do not have information about GPT-Neo's training, T5's training took place in highly efficient data centers whose energy consumption was offset by purchasing electricity from renewable sources (Patterson et al., 2021).
-For our light pre-training and fine-tuning, we use a machine with four NVIDIA Quadro RTX 8000 fed from California's energy grid.
-The total computation time for the experiments in this paper is about 500 hours, but this is an informal estimate rather than an accurate measurement.
+For our light pre-training and fine-tuning, we use a machine with four NVIDIA Quadro RTX 8000 fed from Anonymized Location's energy grid.
+Our total computation time for the experiments in this paper is about 500 hours, but this is an informal estimate rather than an accurate measurement.